nosrac77/Data-Structures-Fun/README.md

 **Doubly Linked List Operations** - An implementation of a Doubly Linked List should support the following operations:

-- **Insert** - Adds a new Node containing the given data to the Doubly Linked List.
-This new Node must become the list's new head (and in some cases, the list's tail) in order to preserve the integrity of the list.
+- **Insert** - Adds a new Node containing the given data to the "beginning" of the Doubly Linked List.
+This new Node must become the list's new head in order to preserve the integrity of the list.

+- **Append** - Adds a new Node containing the given data to the "end" of the Doubly Linked List.
+This new Node must become the list's new tail in order to preserve the integrity of the list.

+- **Remove** - Removes a Node from the list containing the given data (given such a Node exists).

+- **Search** - Searches for a Node in the list containing the given data.
+If the Node is found, it is returned.

+- **Display** - Creates a visual representation of the Doubly Linked List, showing all Nodes and their pointers.

+- **Pop** - Removes and returns the head of the Doubly Linked List.
+The list's head must be re-assigned to the next Node to preserve the integrity of the list.

 **References:**
 - 1 - [Wikipedia](https://en.wikipedia.org/wiki/Abstract_data_type)